devspidr/devspidr/README.md

 - 🏏 Cricket fan who loves following exciting global matches
 - 🎮 Mobile gaming enthusiast — great way to unwind
 - 🎬 Avid watcher of movies & TV series — always hunting for the next favorite
-- 🏋️‍♂️ Calisthenics practitioner, keeping fit and strong
+- 🏋️‍♂️ keeping fit and strong mentally
 - 📚 Committed to good academics and continuous learning
 - 💻 Passionate about tinkering with tech and building mini-projects
 - 🌌 Fascinated by the synergy of AI and space exploration for autonomous systems